A shell script is a file containing a list of commands. Let's create a simple command that prints two words:

 Note: In Unix, the extension doesn't dictate the program to be used while executing a script.
 It is the first line of the script that would dictate which program to use.
 In the example above, the program is "/bin/bash" which is a Unix shell.

-Press Ctrl +x to save and then "y" to exit
+Press Ctrl +x to save and then "y" and enter key to exit

 Now, by default, it would not have executable permission.
 You can make it executable like this: